batoxpr/introtoim/Mid-term Documentation (FINAL).md

 ///**coding process**///
 * I first started to watch [The Coding Train's](https://www.youtube.com/watch?v=l0HoJHc-63Q) P5JS game tutorials.
 Then I also found multiple other tutorials including [Richard Middleton](https://www.richardmiddleton.me/projects/space-invaders/) and [CodeArt](https://www.youtube.com/watch?v=Z57hx4ey5RY&t=216s).
 From these examples, I've understood the basic concepts of switching from one state to another, and implementing key functions of P5JS to control the game.

-* I created different states start screen as well as win and lose cases.
+* I created different states for the start screen as well as win and lose cases.
 * I used the KeyPressed() and KeyReleased() functions to make the emoji move,stop, and shoot.
 ![keyctrl](assets/keyctrl.PNG)